kotct/dot/README.md

     $ \ruby -e "$(\curl -fsSL https://raw.githubusercontent.com/kotct/dot/master/scripts/install)"

-This script will interactively ask you if there are any conflicts or decisions to be made, but will immediately start installing the configuration, so make sure that you are sure of what you want to do.
+This script will interactively ask you if it doesn't know what to do.
+It will immediately start installing the configuration, though, so be sure that is what you want to do before running it.

 This script assumes a fairly regular system with the requisite software installed, so if you are in an esoteric environment, you can